 - The stability index of the workforce (what percentage of people are in the same post as the previous year).

 - The employer types (Public, Private and Voluntary) and the percentages of each in local authority areas.

 - The age and gender of workers in different roles and areas.

-4) Mental Health Officers report - In August 2019 we plan to publish the 2018 Mental Health Officers Report.
+4) Mental Health Officers report - On Tuesday 20th August 2019 we plan to publish the 2018 Mental Health Officers Report.
 This will be the seventh statistical report on Mental Health Officers (MHOs) in Scotland to be produced by the SSSC.
 The data published will include information on:

 - The number of practising MHOs.

 - MHO trainees, leavers, vacancies and staffing shortfalls.